Tutorial: Deploy a .NET for Apache Spark application to Databricks

 .NET for Apache Spark is an open source project under the .NET Foundation and does not come with Microsoft Support unless otherwise noted.
 For issues with or questions about .NET for Apache Spark, please create an issue in its GitHub repository.
 The community is active and is monitoring submissions.

-.NET for Apache Spark targets an out of support version of .NET (.NET Core 3.1).
-For more details see the .NET Support Policy.
+.NET for Apache Spark targets an out-of-support version of .NET (.NET Core 3.1).
+For more information, see the .NET Support Policy.

 Before you start, do the following tasks:

 - If you don't have an Azure account, create a free account.